Spencer Pratt Weighs In On Justin Bobby’s Girlfriend, Brandon Lee’s Breakup On ‘The Hills’ Finale

-Spencer Pratt has some thoughts about The Hills: New Beginnings finale.
+Spencer Pratt has some thoughts about The Hills: New Beginnings‘ finale.
 The first season of MTV’s Hills reboot ended with Justin Bobby Brescia seemingly making things official with his Friendsgiving date, Lindsey Pelas, and with Brandon Lee breaking up with his “exclusive,” Ashley.

 In an interview with Cosmopolitan, Pratt weighed in on his co-stars’ relationship highs and lows as the first season wrapped

 For weeks, Justin Bobby had been coy about his relationship with Instagram model Lindsey Pelas.
-After viewers saw Lindsey announce that she sometimes “loosely” refers to Justin Bobby as her boyfriend, he seemed to go along with it as reported previously by The Inquisitr.
+After viewers saw Lindsey announce that she sometimes “loosely” refers to Justin Bobby as her boyfriend, he seemed to go along with it, as reported previously by The Inquisitr.

 In the Comso interview, Pratt said Lindsey went where his sister Stephanie and Audrina Patridge failed to go.